Data on internet activity in Africa

 in 22 African countries

 These graphs cant be taken too seriously because (as pointed out at the beginning) figures are too small to be accurate.
 And these are only a few examples of the different, and complex, situations in many countries.
 But its clear that, even in a low-development environment such as Africa, local situations vary and change over time.
 We are still in the early stages of an evoution that has a long way to go.
-Small as it is, it has growing potential.
+Small as it is, it has large growth potential.

 Lets look at this picture also as a map.